Netatalk/netatalk-homepage/manual/en/afp.conf.md

 # Section Descriptions

 Each section in the configuration file (except for the \[Global\] section) describes a shared resource (known as a “volume”).
-The section name is the name of the volume and the parameters within the section define the volume attributes and options.
+The parameters within the section define the volume attributes and options.

 There are two special sections, \[Global\] and \[Homes\], which are described under *special sections*.
 The following notes apply to